United States security assistance to the Palestinian National Authority: Lt. Gen. Eric P. Wendt

 Lieutenant General Eric P. Wendt of the United States Army served as the U.S. Security Coordinator from November 2017 to October 2019.
 Prior to this appointment, General Wendt served as the Chief of Staff of United States Indo-Pacific Command.
 In November 2019, he assumed command of NATO's Special Operations Command.

 Lt.
 Gen. Mark C. Schwartz

 Lieutenant General Mark C. Schwartz of the United States Army served as the U.S. Security Coordinator from October 2019 to November 2021.
 Prior to his appointment, General Schwartz served as the Deputy Commander of Joint Special Operations Command, U.S. Special Operations Command.

 Lt.
 Gen. Michael R. Fenzel

 Lieutenant General Michael R. Fenzel of the United States Army serves as the U.S. Security Coordinator as of November 2021.
-Prior to his appointment, General Schwartz served as the Special Assistant to the Director of the Army Staff.
+Prior to his appointment, General Fenzel served as the Special Assistant to the Director of the Army Staff.